Commonwealth of Nations: Suspension

 Most recently, during 2013 and 2014, international pressure mounted to suspend Sri Lanka from the Commonwealth, citing grave human rights violations by the government of President Mahinda Rajapaksa.
 There were also calls to change the Commonwealth Heads of Government Meeting 2013 from Sri Lanka to another member country.
 Canadian prime minister Stephen Harper threatened to boycott the event, but was instead represented at the meeting by Deepak Obhrai.
-UK Prime Minister David Cameron also chose to attend.
+UK prime minister David Cameron also chose to attend.
 These concerns were rendered moot by the election of opposition leader Maithripala Sirisena as president in 2015.

 Withdrawal and termination

 As membership is purely voluntary, member governments can choose at any time to leave the Commonwealth.
-The first state to do so was Ireland in 1948 following its decision to declare itself a republic.
+The first state to do so was Ireland in 1949 following its decision to declare itself a republic, although it had not participated in the Commonwealth since 1932.
 At the time, all members accepted the British monarch as head of state as a condition of membership.
-This rule was changed after Ireland's departure to allow India to retain membership when it became a republic, although Ireland did not rejoin.
+This rule was changed after Ireland's departure to allow India to retain membership when it became a republic in 1950, although Ireland did not rejoin.
+Now, the majority of the Commonwealth members, including all those from Africa, are republics or have their own native monarch.

 Pakistan left on 30 January 1972 in protest at the Commonwealth's recognition of breakaway Bangladesh, but rejoined on 2 August 1989.
 Zimbabwe's membership was suspended in 2002 on the grounds of alleged human rights violations and deliberate misgovernment, and Zimbabwe's government terminated its membership in 2003.
 The Gambia left the Commonwealth on 3 October 2013, and rejoined on 8 February 2018.

-The Maldives withdrew from the Commonwealth on 13 October 2016, citing Commonwealth's "punitive actions against the Maldives since 2012" after the allegedly forced resignation of Maldivian President Mohamed Nasheed among the reasons for withdrawal.
+The Maldives withdrew from the Commonwealth on 13 October 2016, citing the Commonwealth's "punitive actions against the Maldives since 2012" after the allegedly forced resignation of Maldivian President Mohamed Nasheed among the reasons for withdrawal.
 Following the election of Ibrahim Mohamed Solih as president in November 2018, the Maldives announced its intention to reapply to join the Commonwealth.
-They rejoined on 1 February 2020.
+It rejoined on 1 February 2020.

-Although heads of government have the power to suspend member states from active participation, the Commonwealth has no provision for the expulsion of members.

-Until 1948, there was a consensus among the existing half-dozen Commonwealth members that Commonwealth realms that became a republic would cease to be members but the situation changed in 1948 when newly independent India announced its intention to become a republic on 1 January 1950 although it wished to remain in the Commonwealth.
-This was granted.
-Now, the majority of the Commonwealth members, including all those from Africa, are republics or have their own native monarch.